ajunaky/vaadin-auth0/README.md

 # vaadin-auth0
-This is an example project demonstrating how to configure and use the Auth0 Universal Login functionality in Vaadin apps.
+This is an sample application demonstrating how to configure and use the Auth0 Universal Login functionality in Vaadin apps.
+This is a combination created from following the [Vaadin + OAuth tutorial](https://vaadin.com/learn/tutorials/google-login) and [Auth0 Java Spring Boot QuickStarts](https://auth0.com/docs/quickstart/webapp/java-spring-boot) step by step.

 ## Configuration